POWERING WORKPLACE PERFORMANCE

-Understanding the 70:20:10 model
+Defining the 70:20:10 model of learning

-Experiential learning (70%)
+70% – Experiential learning

 Experiential learning can be described as informal, on-the-job learning.
 Employees are learning and practising while doing the job, in the absence of a formal program.

-Social learning (20%)
+20% – Social learning

 Social learning involves coaching, mentoring, and developing through others.
 You learn with and through others, by drawing on your personal network and by taking advantage of cooperative opportunities.

-Formal learning (10%)
+10% – Formal learning